Contributing Guide for pyOpenSci#

 ```

-The docs-live command will provide ou with a url that you can enter into your browser to see the docs update as you make updates to files.
+The docs-live command will provide you with a URL that you can enter into your browser to see the docs update as you update files.

 CircleCI Previews#

-Each book is setup with a GitHub action redirect that will take you to a online build of the current pull request in CircleCI.
+Each book is set up with a GitHub action redirect that will take you to an online build of the current pull request in CircleCI.
 To view the build:

 • Click on the GitHub action called ci/circleci: build_book after it has run at the bottom of your pull request.
 This will take you directly to CircleCi.